 - Nutrient deficiencies can begin months or even years after taking a pharmaceutical.
 Work with your doctor to monitor various minerals and vitamins to ensure your body is functioning well at all times.

 - Replenish nutrients depleted by drugs by eating a diverse diet, supplementing key nutrients, and monitoring your supplement dosage.

 Almost 50% of people rely on at least one pharmaceutical prescription for their health.
 Whether the pills control anxiety, manage cholesterol, or work to keep an infection at bay — the use of these drugs can be essential.

 But there’s always a catch.
 Drugs are famous for their endless side effects.
 Dry mouth, dizziness, and constipation are just a few common reactions to be expected with regular medication use.
 But there’s one side-effect that gets overlooked all too often: vitamin and mineral deficiencies.

 Yep, medications like Adderall, Zoloft, and Wellbutrin can cause long-term nutrient depletion.
-Low stores of nutrients like magnesium, vitamin C, and folic acid (vitamin B9) can even make your original illness worse.
+Low stores of nutrients like magnesium, vitamin C, and folic acid (vitamin B9) can potentially make your original illness worse.

-The best way to ensure your body is getting exactly what it needs is to stay informed about vitamin deficiencies caused by pharmaceutical drugs — and to supplement additional nutrients when needed.
+The best way to ensure your body is getting exactly what it needs is to stay informed about vitamin deficiencies caused by pharmaceutical drugs — and supplement with additional nutrients when needed.

 Table of Contents: